Eating Disorders Treatment Program

 • Regular fasting

-Qualified eating disorders treatment professionals at Lindner Center of HOPE have the experience and tools to identify eating disorders and possible co-occurring conditions.
+Qualified eating disorder treatment professionals at Lindner Center of Hope have the experience and tools to identify eating disorders and co-occurring conditions.
 Often, patients are aware that they need help for an eating disorder, but do not realize that another mental disorder may be the root cause or may be exacerbating symptoms or behaviors.

 Causes of Eating Disorders

-Nearly 30 million adolescents and adults in the United States suffer from eating disorders, including anorexia nervosa, bulimia nervosa, binge eating disorder, avoidant and restrictive food intake disorder, or compulsive exercising.
+Nearly 30 million adolescents and adults in the United States suffer from eating disorders.

-Eating disorders are mental illnesses caused by numerous factors.
+Eating disorders are neurobiologically based illnesses caused by numerous factors.
 They can impair normal functioning, hinder mental health and present significant health risks.
-They often co-occur with other mental disorders, such as depression.
-Lindner Center of HOPE can help.
+They often co-occur with other mental disorders, such as depression or anxiety.

 A variety of possible genetic, medical, psychological and environmental factors can influence eating disorders.
 They may include: